 If you’ve ever used Skype to keep up with a loved one across the country, at college, or on extended vacation in a far-off time zone, then you know how video phone calls can make you feel that much more connected, no matter how much distance is between you.

 Most VoIP systems come with the capability to place video calls, which is great for keeping up with your loved ones, and can be even more beneficial if you’re a business owner.
 Video conferencing calls on VoIP allow you to create a mobile boardroom even if you and all of your employees are far away from the home office.
-It can bring everyone into the same location—in a sense—meaning that you can feel like you're collaborating together in person, even if you’re all working in different locations.
+It can bring everyone into the same location—in a sense—meaning that you can feel like you're collaborating together in person, even if you’re all working remotely in different locations.

 Call recording capabilities

 The ability to record a call can be valuable in a number of situations, even if you aren’t a private investigator.
 Whether it’s for keeping up with important company calls, organizing your appointments, remembering a grocery list, or taking minutes of a company call, call recording can come in quite handy.
 The top VoIP service providers, such as Vonage or RingCentral, offer optional call recording as part of their Advanced and Premium business plans, respectively.
 But, with a landline, you can pretty much forget about call recording.

 Another attractive aspect of VoIP is the fact that it can be (but is not limited to being) a cloud-based phone system.
 This means that all of the user’s contacts, phone records, messages and auto-responses are all logged and stored conveniently on the cloud for instant access from wherever they are, and whenever they need them.